 Category Detail Name Expanding fiber lines to Ryer Island east of Rio Vista.
 Broadband Region Ryer Island Description of Need Ryer Island is a geographic area within the Sacramento-San Joaquin River Delta, northeast of Rio Vista.
 A large area of need, the entirety of the island is unserved or underserved, with peak speeds of 75/20 Mbps, and multiple census blocks that are entirely unserved.
 The proposed project area contains ~219 buildings consisting of ~229 individuals who are considered unserved (service below 25/3 Mbps) or underserved (service below 100/20 Mbps).
 As of the 2020 Census, ~127 households consisting of ~281 individuals are within census blocks intersecting project areas designated by the California Advanced Services Fund (CASF) as "Priority Eligible", meaning that they do not have Internet Service faster than 10/1.
 Priority eligible areas include a total of 10.19 square miles and are automatically qualified for a baseline 60% funding.
-Buildings Connected ~219 households, businesses, and other buildings Population Impacted ~229 residents Potential Partners Potential partners include existing local internet service providers, such as Frontier, which already offers wired services in the area.
-Ownership, maintenance, repair, and upgrades of the fiber connection could be performed by this potential partner.
+While Frontier and Comcast are in neighboring Rio Vista, the rural nature of Ryer Island and the lower density has made connecting the area a lower priority.
+Buildings Connected ~219 households, businesses, and other buildings Population Impacted ~229 residents Potential Partners Potential partners include existing local internet service providers, such as Frontier, which already offers wired services in the area.Ownership, maintenance, repair, and upgrades of the fiber connection could be performed by this potential partner.
 Interdependencies Fiber lines would need to cross the Miner Slough, which could necessitate portions of the project being underground.
 Potential Funding Opportunities 90% of this project may be eligible to be funded by the CASF Broadband Infrastructure Grant Account, with the remaining costs funded by private matching from the ISP partner.
 This project may also be eligible for BEAD funding (dependent on pending grant guidelines).
-This project may be eligible for the Last Mile Federal Funding Account with 130/130 potential points.
+This project may be eligible for the Last Mile Federal Funding Account wit 130/130 potential points.
 41 Target Outcomes The project would pass ~219 buildings and connect ~229 residents, at a cost per passing of \$2,813 - \$5,748 A nationwide ISP with local fiber coverage in Solano estimates \$4,250.